-The bike’s factory breather system is a closed system connecting the crankcase from the valve cover, the gearbox, and the air intake after the filter.
+The bike’s factory breathers is a closed system connecting the crankcase from the valve cover, the gearbox, and the air intake after the filter.

 The kickstarter lever, on the right hand side of the bike, has an idler gear accessible under the clutch basket and located directly under the gearbox breather.
 It’s a known issue that the oiling holes are found to be misaligned.

-Indeed my bike had misaligned oiling holes, and thus rectified the issue by extracting the bearing bushing and reassembling in correct alignment.
+Indeed my bike had misaligned oiling holes, and thus rectified the issue by extracting the bearing bushing and reassembling in the correct oiling hole alignment.

 Used an appropriately sized socket and hammer to drive the bushing out.